So, you’ve decided to get a new pair of headphones and you’re unsure whether to go for the Sony MDR 7506 or the Audio Technica ATH M50x?

 A quick feature comparison between Sony MDR 7506 and Audio Technica ATH m50x:

 |Frequency Response||10Hz – 20 kHz||8 Hz to 25 kHz|

 |Maximum Input Power||1000mW||1600 mW|

-Good: Offers excellent critical listening, closed-back design provides excellent sound isolation and prevents ambient noises as well.
+Good: Offers excellent critical listening, closed-back design provides excellent sound isolation and prevents ambient noises.
 Along with detachable cable and replaceable ear pads, the m50x has Strong, adjustable components that offer superior comfort and durability.

 Bad: ATH m50x are not wireless headphones and have no audio control buttons.

 Design & Build Quality: Audio Technica ath m50x has a stylish and unique design, and the build quality of ath m50 is sturdy and durable.
 These are available in three different colors, including black, Gunmetal, and white.

 The majority of parts are plastics, but plastic is solid and makes it lightweight.
 The total weight of ath-m50x is 283 grams.